-I checked the office supplier’s website and wasn’t optimized for mobile.
+I checked the office supplier’s website, which wasn’t optimised for mobile.
 The website couldn’t tell me whether or not they had certain products in stock or not.
-Wouldn’t their marketing efforts had been better spent on jacking up their site?
+Wouldn’t their marketing efforts have been better spent jacking up their site?

-For the sake of argument, let’s imagine that the website has 500 unique hits every day.
+Let’s imagine that the website has 500 unique hits every day.
 What if the office supplier had aimed their “creative ambitions” at those 500 daily web visitors — instead of trying to convert two young Pokémon Go players?

-A part of me celebrates the office supplier for taking a chance to try out something new.
-“Fortune favours the bold,” right?
+A part of me celebrates the office supplier for taking a chance to try something new.
+“Fortune favours the bold,” and so on.

-Marketing and communications are fiercely competitive areas, simply because we compete for one of the world’s most rare and valuable natural resources; people’s attention.
+Still, something must be said about taking unnecessary gambles when there’s plenty of other low-hanging fruit.
+Marketing and communications are fiercely competitive simply because we compete for one of the world’s rare and most valuable natural resources; people’s attention.

 The question we should be asking ourselves:

-The FOMO filter: Before experimenting with new and exciting online trends, ask yourself: have you exhausted all existing and business-relevant PR and marketing opportunities?
+The FOMO filter: Before experimenting with exciting online trends, ask yourself: have you exhausted all existing PR- and marketing opportunities?

-Businesses can’t afford to jump on each and every online bandwagon (Clubhouse, anyone?
-Next up—Metaverse?) that seems to be in vogue right now.
+Businesses can’t afford to jump on every online bandwagon (Clubhouse, anyone?
+Or perhaps — the Metaverse?) that seems to be in vogue.

 It turns us into FOMO-suffering neophiliacs.
-We fall prey to our own strategies of manufacturing artificial scarcity.
+We fall prey to our strategies of manufacturing artificial scarcity.

-In the case of office supply stores, they should probably be total PR- and marketing nerds about inbound marketing, Google AdWords, customer loyalty, market research, online conversion, search engine optimisation, and e‑commerce.
+The office supply store’s marketing team should be excited about inbound marketing, Google AdWords, customer loyalty, market research, online conversion, search engine optimisation, and e‑commerce — instead of Pokémon Go.

-So, Anne and everyone else struggling to keep up, you really don’t have to catch them all!
+So, Anne and everyone else struggling to keep up, you don’t have to catch them all!